 One idea is that it takes motivation to inspire action.
 My experience is that sometimes the opposite is the case.
 Taking action results in increased motivation.
 However, they work in unison.
 Results are achieved when action and motivation work together.

-The ‘why’ is what inspires your motivation.
+The “why” is what inspires your motivation.
 Refer back to the Choice Comparison Matrix in Part 6 of this series.
-The ‘pain of staying the same’ is a negative motivation to change found in the Disadvantages quadrant of the current behavior.
-The inspiring aspects of change (long-term benefits) are the motivational aspects found in the Advantages of the new behavior.
+The “pain of staying the same” is the negative motivation for change found in the Disadvantages Quadrant of the current behavior.
+The inspiring aspects of change (long-term benefits) are the motivational aspects found in the Advantages Quadrant of the new behavior.

-However, vision without action is dreaming.
+However, vision without action is just dreaming.
 Action without vision is like running around in circles.
-Most people have a vision (think, New Year’s Resolutions).
-Where they trip up is on not carrying through with consistent action.
+Most people have a vision (e.g. New Year’s Resolutions).
+Where we falter is not carrying through with consistent action.

 Three Common Reasons Why Change Fails